RareSkills/blog/solidity-interview-questions/solidity-interview-questions.md

 1. How does fixed point arithmetic represent numbers?
 2. What is an ERC20 approval frontrunning attack?
 3. What opcode accomplishes address(this).balance?
-4. How many arguments can a solidity event have?
+4. How many arguments can a Solidity event have?
 5. What is an anonymous Solidity event?
 6. Under what circumstances can a function receive a mapping as an argument?
 7. What is an inflation attack in ERC4626